nofxx/georuby_c/README.txt

 == DESCRIPTION:

+geo is a ruby gem that provides a fast 2D geometry library.
-It provides fast operations for points, lines, triangles, intersections and containers.
+It provides fast operations for points, lines, triangles, intersections between lines and triangles and triangles containing points.

 == REQUIREMENTS: